 Spinal tap Spinal Tap Spinal fluid is a liquid that surrounds your brain and spinal cord.
 Spinal fluid helps cushion your brain if you hit your head or fall.
 Spinal fluid moves freely around your brain and spinal... read more , which is when the doctor inserts a needle into your child’s lower back to take a sample of the fluid that is around the brain and spinal cord

 If those tests are normal, the doctor may do a test called an EEG Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more to measure the brain's electrical signals.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more to measure the brain's electrical signals.

 During this test, a technician places small sticky patches on your child’s head